 7. Epsom Salt & Magnesium

 Signs of magnesium deficiency include muscle pain, fibromyalgia and leg cramps.
-By soaking your whole body or even just your feet in Epsom salt, you can increase your internal magnesium levels, which is essential to your muscles working properly and avoiding the need for muscle relaxers.
+By soaking your whole body or even just your feet in Epsom salt, you can increase your internal magnesium levels, which are essential to your muscles working properly and avoiding the need for muscle relaxers.

 In general, healthy magnesium levels from Epsom salt use can help overall bodily inflammation since low magnesium has been linked with higher C-reactive protein, a marker of inflammation in the body.
 (6)